 Whatever the scientific status on positive health effects, the Chinese population has allegedly used yellow tea intuitively since centuries as medicine to purify kidneys, liver and spleen and as a help for stomach problems.

 We are not aware of reliable scientific researches that examine yellow tea separate from green tea and which would verify these properties of yellow tea.
 However, there are studies on green tea in which also yellow teas were examined, which confirm their positive effects on health.

 The production of jasmine tea

-For better jasmine teas, the process is repeated up to ten times.
-But of course not only the number of aromatisations is decisive for the quality and the price of a jasmine tea, but also the quality of the green tea.
+The scenting process is repeated in the following nights several times, for simple teas 2 to 3 times, for high quality teas for the local Chinese market up to 10 times.
+Each time the quantity of the flowers used in relation to the quantity of tea gets less.
+But of course, not only the number of scentings is decisive for the quality and the price of a jasmine tea, but also the quality of the green tea.

 Normally light, aromatical kinds of tea are used to produce jasmine tea, because they accentuate the taste of the jasmine the best.
 The taste of fresh jasmine flowers merges at best with the most exquisite white and green teas.
 Examples for this are: Jasmine Chun Hao, Jasmine Dragon Phoenix Pearls, Jasmine White Silver Needle.

 The production of black tea and the semi-fermented Oolong tea

 Worldwide, black tea is predominantly hand-picked.
 In China, the harvest is normally conducted with a kind of motored hedge trimmer with a big trap bag.
 Because the consume of black tea is very limited in China, therefore they produce black tea explicitly for export, predominantly a cheap type.